Building permits in Ottawa fall amid weak office demand | CBC News

 Building permits in Ottawa fall amid weak office demand

-Return to the office has affect on building new commercial development, experts say
+Return to the office has effect on building new commercial development, experts say

 New building permits are down in Ottawa despite an uptick provincewide as the federal government's slow return to in-person work seems to be dampening the city's office market.

-"We're seeing a pause, there's no question," said Michael Church, the managing director of Avison Young Ottawa.
+"We're seeing a pause, there's no question," said Michael Church, the managing director of commercial real estate company Avison Young Ottawa.
 "There is a definite decrease in demand for office space."

+Meanwhile, building permits issued were up three per cent in Ontario as a whole.

 Both Ontario and Ottawa saw drops in residential building permits.
-But while the value of non-residential building permits shot up 55 per cent provincewide in March, compared to a year earlier, it fell by about 11 per cent in Ottawa.
+While the value of non-residential building permits shot up 55 per cent provincewide in March compared to a year earlier, it fell by about 11 per cent in Ottawa.

 "It's just exacerbated in Ottawa and it's so visible in Ottawa because the federal government is such a big player in our market," Church said.
 "It presents a challenge for us."